tgjohnst/Easy-StableDiffusion-WebUI/README.md

 ![Screenshot of the webUI running](sd_webgui_runpod_screenshot.jpg)

 ## How do I run it?
-Code is contained in [the linked iPython Notebook](stablediffusion_runpod_adapted_webgui.ipynb) which can be run directly in JupyterLab on RunPod or similar cloud providers.
-Using the example of RunPod, simply start a Pod with an appropriate GPU, connect to the pod's Jupyterlab URL, upload the ipynb file to jupyterlab, change any variables you'd like to change (highlighted in the code), and run through all the cells.
+Code is contained in [the linked iPython Notebook](stablediffusion_runpod_adapted_webgui.ipynb) which can be run directly in JupyterLab locally, on the cloud, or on RunPod or similar cloud providers.
+The notebook comes preconfigured for runpod but can be trivially adapted to any other environment by changing a couple variables.

 ### Dependencies
 All of these dependencies should come preinstalled when running on commodity GPU services (such as RunPod, LambdaLabs, Colab, SageMaker) or using pre-built deep learning VMs in cloud providers (such as AWS/GCP/Azure).
 You'll need to have the following available when the notebook runs: